teateatea/heartbreaker/A/Classes/Holy-Men/Traditions/Mystic of Vymjir.md

 ___
 # LITURGIES <!-- Set Liturgy categories -->
 The **Liturgies** of your faith are a guide to the levels of power solicited during an Invocation.

+To solicit a Liturgy beyond your Level, offer Favour equal to *double* the Levels you are missing.
+Favour offered this way does not grant rerolls.

 <!--If your level is lower than the requirement for a given Liturgy, you must offer a
 number of Favour points equal to double the levels you are missing to attempt to invoke it.
 Favour offered this way doesn't grant re-rolls.-->